 Kaisen-don (Sushi bowl)

-Try Kaisen-don Sushi bowl at the Fish Market in Sapporo, which is a full of seasonal seafoods on top of the rice just caught in the morning.
-If you want to try something different from your home, we recommend you also to have sea urchin bowl or Ikura salmon roe bowl!
+Try Kaisen-don Sushi bowl at the Fish Market in Sapporo, which is full of seasonal seafood on top of the rice just caught in the morning.
+If you want to try something different from your home, we recommend you to try a sea urchin bowl or Ikura salmon roe bowl!
 It might look weird at first, but it actually tastes better than you think!